Want to know how to watermark images in WordPress? Then read on, as today’s short tutorial shows you how…

 First access the media library, then click the image you want to watermark.
 On the right-side of the screen, press the Edit more details link.

-On the next screen, look for the Easy Watermark Meta box, then click the Add Watermark button:
+On the next screen, look for the Easy Watermark Meta box.
+Then find the watermark you want to add (if you have more than one saved) and click the Apply button:

 You can also remove watermarks manually this way – just click the Restore original image button from the Easy Watermark Meta box (visible above).